Checkmarx/JS-SCP/src/error-handling-logging/error-handling.md

 const fs = require('fs');

 try {
   let content = fs.readFileSync('/tmp/missing-file.txt');
 } catch (e) {
   console.error('ups... something went wrong');
 }
 ```

 ES6 introduced `promises`.
 The simplest way to look at `promises` is to see them
 as "a proxy for a value not necessarily known when the promise is created."

-What this means is that by using `promises` there are several advantages for the
+What this means is that by using `promises`, there are several advantages for
-developer.
+the developer.

 Mainly:

-* No more callback pyramids a.k.a. "callback hell".
+* No more callback pyramids aka "callback hell"
-* No more error handling every second line.
+* No more error handling every second line
 * No more reliance on external libraries for simple operations like getting
-  the result of a loop.
+  the result of a loop

 __IMPORTANT NOTE__: Not everything is good news, one of the biggest caveats that
-developers have to keep in mind when using `promises`, is that any exception
+developers have to keep in mind when using `promises` is that any exception
 thrown within a `then` handler, a `catch` handler or within the function passed
 to `new Promise`, will be silently disposed unless handled manually.